rednafi/08c26ea4-dd80-485f-ae87-455f19a9966d/README.md

   -d '' | jq
 ```

-This will delete the existing pipeline and cancel it if it's running:
+This will delete the pipeline and return:

 ```json
 {